 How is 211 different from 311, 411 and 911?

-211 – Information and referral helpline to community, social, government and health services.
+211 – Information and referral helpline to community, social, government and health services in Ontario.

-311 – Customer service and municipal information hotline for the following regions/cities.
+311 – Customer service and municipal information helpline for the following regions/cities only.
 (Toronto, Halton, Windsor, Brampton, Mississauga, Ottawa, Greater Sudbury).

-911 – Emergency number for police, fire and ambulance.
+911 – Emergency number for police, fire and ambulance for life threatening situations.

 What is 211

 211 Ontario is Ontario’s most comprehensive source of information on government and community-based health and social services to help navigate the complex network of human services quickly and easily, 24 hours a day, 7 days a week.
 The phone helpline can provide interpretation in over 150 languages.
 You can chat online with a specialist Monday to Friday from 7:00 a.m. to 9:00 p.m.
 Links to chat can be found at the top of every page and can chat in English and French.
 Highly trained specialists answer the 211 service and update the database.

 Call 2-1-1 for information on and referrals to:

 Child abuse services

 Sexual assault support

 Good Food Boxes